wubrg/fantasy_sports/football/rituals_and_proceedings.md

 The High Council is the will of the owners of the league.

 Simply put, it is a formal gathering of a majority of the league owners (7 or more) in which they vote on a particular point of contention in the league.
-The High Council must conclude with a majority vote to enact on a dispute or league policy change.
+The High Council must conclude with a majority vote to enact on a dispute of a league policy change.
 A majority vote is 7 or more, in all cases.
+It is important to note that the High Council may only request a change to league policy, not vote to enable new league policy.
+The power to create policy still resides with the LM.

 The High Council must vote in such a way as to prove the votes were not forged.
 Typically this will be through the league hangouts or in the league message boards.